7040 Syllabus (Spring 2019)

 Assignment Due Dates & Absences

-All assignments are due at the beginning of the class period.
+All assignments are due by 11:30pm on the due date.
 Late assignments will be accepted for up to 3 days after they are due, with a 5% reduction in grade per day late.
 In case of emergency, please contact the instructor responsible for the assignment prior to the due date for an extension.
 In the case of an excused absence, make-up of course requirements (e.g. exams, quizzes, practical exam, papers, etc…) must be scheduled at a mutually convenient time.
 It is the student's responsibility to arrange a make-up schedule with the course instructor(s) PRIOR to the absence.
 In the case of an unexcused absence, make-up of course requirements that were missed must be completed by the student within three (3) school days of their original date.
 If not completed within this timeframe, the total point value of the course requirement is forfeited.

 A grade of incomplete is given only when unusual circumstances deem it appropriate.
 Ordinarily, such circumstances would involve matters that are not wholly within your control, such as illness.
 If you wish to receive an incomplete grade you must complete a Petition for Incomplete Grade form (available online) no later than the last day of the term in which course requirements are due.
 You must be making satisfactory progress in the course and you must have completed 75% of the course at the time the petition is filed.
 Incompletes are awarded at the instructor’s discretion.
 If granted, the normal deadline for completion of the work is no more than eight weeks after the last day of classes in the session or sub-session in which the course is offered.
 The instructor may establish a due date after the normal deadline if you request it and special circumstances warrant it.
 The instructor will submit an alternate grade that will automatically be recorded if you do not complete the requirements for the course by the deadline.
 If you complete the course requirements in the time allotted, the instructor must submit the final grade by the deadline.
 Extensions to the due date originally agreed to by you and your instructor must be approved by the appropriate academic dean.